MarMinsk/MarMinsk.github.io/_posts/2017-06-01-wdi-project-1.markdown

 Our first project was to build a game of our choice.
 I built a memory game called ‘Knowing Underground’, that required the player to correctly match as many possible London Underground stations with their correct lines.
 I picked this game as I’m a bit of a train geek and it was something that I had wanted to build for some time to test my London Tube knowledge.

+The code for this project can be found <a href="https://github.com/MarMinsk/Knowing-Underground">here</a> and you can see the app <a href="https://dry-shore-72116.herokuapp.com/">here</a>.

 ---